jp43/DockBox/README.rst

 to activate the virtual environment (do not forget to activate your environment every time you log into a new shell environment).

-Finally, the DockBox package can be set up using pip by typing
+Finally, the DockBox package can be set up by going in DockBox installation directory and typing:

 ::

- pip install dockbox
+ python setup.py install

 Installation is complete!